umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/v81-ipublishedcontent-changes.md

 Version 7 had a `document.GetCulture()` method that was deriving a culture from domains configured in the tree.
 Somehow, that method was lost during version 8 development (issue [#5269](https://github.com/umbraco/Umbraco-CMS/issues/5269)).

-Because that method is useful, especially when building traditional, non-multi-lingual sites, it has been re-introduced in version 8.1 as `document.GetCultureFromDomains()`.
+Because that method is useful, especially when building traditional, non-multilingual sites, it has been re-introduced in version 8.1 as `document.GetCultureFromDomains()`.

 >**CHANGE**: None.